emmajdaniel96/infamous-reapers/README.md

 ### Template:

-In order to create the main template (Wireframes) of the site, the appearance and aesthetics of the site had to be thought out whilst giving the user a positive experience alongside simple navigation.
+In order to create the main template (Wireframe) of the site, the appearance and aesthetics of the site had to be thought out whilst giving the user a positive experience alongside simple navigation.

 ![Site Template](assets/images/site-template.jpg)